linode/docs/docs/guides/platform/api/linode-cli-install-shortguide/index.md

         pip3 install linode-cli --upgrade

-If you haven't yet installed `python3` and `pip3`, below is a brief outline seperated by Distro and Operating System to help you complete the basic installation process:
+If you haven't yet installed `python3` and `pip3`, below is a brief outline separated by Distro and Operating System to help you complete the basic installation process:

 ### Ubuntu/Debian